Q: If I miss a class can I make it up?

 Q: Where do you hold your classes?

 A: We currently have 3 locations to host classes in.
-Dog Days of New York (2581 Broadway between W 97th and W 98th) The Culture Center (410 Columbus Ave btw 79th and 80th.
-Paws Country Club (301 W 113th Street 113th and Frederick Douglass)
+Our flagship location is at 76 W 85th Street, Unit A (just off of Columbus).
+We also hold classes at our partner locations: Dog Days of New York (2581 Broadway between W 97th and W 98th) and Paws Country Club (301 W 113th Street 113th and Frederick Douglass)

 Always check our website for current class locations because they vary.

 A: Our classes are on the west side, and we offer private training all over Manhattan.

 For dogs who live outside our area, we are happy to schedule phone or online video chat sessions.